-Fair Value Measurements as of December 31, 2021 r 31, 2021 Description Active Ma Identica Prices in arkets for al Assets vel 1) Obse ificant Other ervable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Derivative asset - other non-current assets \$ \$ 284 \$ Derivative liability - other current liabilities (129) Total \$ \$ 155 \$ -
+December 31, 2022 Markets A for Identical Assets Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Derivative asset - other current assets \$ 2,130 \$ Derivative asset - other non-current assets 1,023 Total \$ \$ 3,153 \$ ,

-Fair Value Measurements as of December 31, 2020 Description Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Derivative liability - other current liabilities \$ \$ (11,022) \$ Derivative liability - other non-current liabilities (4,357) - Total \$ \$ (15,379)
+December 31, 2021 Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Derivative asset - other non-current assets \$ \$ 284 \$ Derivative liability - other current liabilities (129) Total \$ \$ 155 \$ -

-The inputs for determining fair value of the interest rate swap are classified as Level 2 inputs.
-Level 2 fair value is based on estimates using standard pricing models.
-These standard pricing models use inputs which are derived from or corroborated by observable market data such as interest rate yield curves, index forward curves, discount curves, and volatility surfaces.
-Counterparty to this derivative contract is a highly rated financial institution which we believe carries only a minimal risk of nonperformance.
+The fair value of the interest rate swap is calculated through standard pricing models which use inputs derived from or corroborated by observable market data such as interest rate yield curves, index forward curves, discount curves, and volatility surfaces.
+The counterparty to these derivative contracts is a highly rated financial institution which we believe carries only a minimal risk of nonperformance.